alpsteam/autonomous-labs/README.md

 # Lab 4: Microservices (Helidon) with Oracle Autonomous DB

->> First we can provide a very short description with the purpose of the lab, like this:
+> First we can provide a very short description with the purpose of the lab, like this:

 In this lab we will build a small RESTful API with a Helidon microservice.
 We will connect the microservice to Oracle Autonomous Transaction Processing DB and deploy our application to Kubernetes using a CI/CD pipeline.

 ## Table of contents

+> A table of contents which links to each section, like this:

 * [Prerequisites](#prerequisites)
 * [Introduction to Microservices](#introduction-to-microservices)